lj-ditrapani/SWE430/README.markdown

 ========================================================================

 From calendar:  330/430 fixes
-- move exam to 2nd week? (index and syllabus?)
 - Revise lessons (3)
     - Clarify references to examples/assignments (not exercises) as 430 only (because these will be shared with 330 students)